Paritala Sunitha

 Paritala Sunitha is an Indian politician.
 She is a member of the Legislative Assembly and Minister of SERP, Women Empowerment, Child Welfare, Disabled and Senior Citizens Welfare of the Indian state of Andhra Pradesh representing the Raptadu constituency of Anantapur.
 She represents the Telugu Desam Party.

 Personal life

 Paritala Sunitha was married to Paritala Ravindra.
 She has three children.
 She has three siblings.

 Political career

 Paritala Sunitha entered politics following the death of her husband.
 She was elected as a Member of Legislative Assembly (MLA) for Raptadu constituency in 2009 and 2014 elections.
-She has not contested the 2019 elections to pave the path for her son, Paritala Sriramand she won in the elections of 2024 as member of legislative assembly.
+She has not contested the 2019 elections to pave the path for her son, Paritala Sriram and she won in the elections of 2024 as member of legislative assembly.

 Popular culture

 Ram Gopal Varma made the film, Rakta Charitra, based on the life of her husband.
 Radhika Apte played her character while Vivek Oberoi played her husband.